The page you're viewing is for English (LATAM) region.

 In the process, it sparked a technology revolution that will be at least as disruptive as the internet—and many believe much more so.
 Google CEO Sundar Pichai has claimed that AI will have a more profound effect on humanity “than electricity or fire,” while Microsoft’s Satya Nadella believes that generative AI represents the “first time a technology developed in Silicon Valley benefits the lives of everyday people so quickly and tangibly.”

-The Impact of Generative AI in Business
+The impact of generative AI in business

 The emergence of generative AI is expected to have enormous impact on business.
 Goldman Sachs projects that generative AI has the potential to raise annual labor productivity by around 1.5 percentage points over a 10-year period and drive a rise in global GDP of 7%.